-Debbie Bestwick’s rollercoaster journey at Worms publisher Team17
+Debbie Bestwick’s roller coaster journey at Worms publisher Team17

 GamesBeat: You identified the problem and put this plan in place, but it took a long time.

 Bestwick: It had to change.
-Like I say, 2009 was—I was a minority shareholder.
+Like I say, 2009 was — I was a minority shareholder.
 I had no control over the decisions of the business.
 In 2009, life had to change.
 Couldn’t keep doing it.
 It can be soul-destroying when you’re trying to build going forward.
 Let’s not forget, we were still in the world of boxes at that point.
 We didn’t have digital.
 I tell developers today, “I know it’s hard.
 Visibility is hard.
 But it’s so much easier taking games to market today than what it was.”
-We didn’t have the internet to start with, even.
+We didn’t have the Internet to start with, even.
 It was a very different world.

 I’m growing as an individual all the time.
 I always tell people, I don’t think I started to grow up properly until about 2009.
-Now it’s time to grow up, take responsibility, and do what needs doing.
+Now, it’s time to grow up, take responsibility, and do what needs doing.
 That was a turning point for me.
 I called it a coming of age.
 I think it was the time when I was ready.
-Up until that point, the only people who knew I even existed were publishers, because I worked on the contracts and the commercial side.
+Up until that point, the only people who knew I even existed were publishers because I worked on the contracts and the commercial side.

 My entire career has been this industry.
 When people go to university to study video games, that’s been my life, I guess.
 But I feel like I’ve grown up and matured.
 I now get what needs to be done, what’s really important.
 I’ve made decisions.
 I want to work with independent game creators.
 I want to help them.
 I want to teach where I can and mentor where I can as far as building sustainable studios.
 Teaching them to retain IP.
 You don’t need to sell.